zstyblik/grafana.org/source/blog/2015-10-28-Grafana-2-5-Released.md

 ### What's next for Grafana?
 If this release does not excite you then maybe the next one will.
 Starting next week work on integrating alerting into Grafana, in a non-intrusive and composable way, will begin.
-We have already spent a lot of time discussing this feature with the Grafana user community, done UI mocks, etc. You can join the discussion and view mocks ups at [Issue #2209](https://github.com/grafana/grafana/issues/2209).
+We have already spent a lot of time discussing this feature with the Grafana user community, done UI mock ups, etc. You can join the discussion and view mocks ups at [Issue #2209](https://github.com/grafana/grafana/issues/2209).
 Another top priority will be a table panel and more ways to visualize metrics.